 The UNC Charlotte Belk College of Business is committed to our community, including future students.
-Due to the impacts of COVID-19, the Belk College MBA has waived the GMAT/GRE test requirement for Summer and Fall 2020 graduate program admissions.
+Due to the impacts of COVID-19, the Belk College MBA has waived the GMAT/GRE test requirement for Summer 2020, Fall 2020 and Spring 2021 program admissions.

 The average credentials for students who were admitted to the Belk College MBA program for Fall 2018 are listed below.
 Please be aware that these numbers represent averages and that the MBA program reviews each application individually and holistically.
 A candidate's credentials are NOT required to match this profile exactly to be competitive for admission.

 Average GRE: 312 (verbal and quantitative sections combined)